adlnet/CATAPULT/docs/cts/index.markdown

 The Test Details page is where you can launch AUs and view detailed information about a course's cmi5 conformance.
 The left column of the page contains metadata and the assignable units that make up the course.
-The right column contains a test report showing the conformance status of each course component, and an log of the test events, such as AUs being launched.
+The right column contains a test report showing the conformance status of each course component, and a log of the test events, such as AUs being launched.

 <figure>